wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/virtual-visits/includes/4-schedule-virtual-visit.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Microsoft Teams audio and video settings for Instant Appointment showing the Join now button.](../media/join-now.png)](../media/join-now.png#lightbox)

-1. Select **Teams** on the right to reduce the size of the meeting and see the full holistic experience for a practitioner.
+1. Select **Teams** on the left to reduce the size of the meeting and see the full holistic experience for a practitioner.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Microsoft Teams showing Waiting for others to join.](../media/teams.png)](../media/teams.png#lightbox)